adamjgrant/Tiny-Predictive-Text/README.md

 - `pip install .`
 - `huggingface-cli login`

-- Run the training with `python train.py`.
+then

+`python train.py --retain`

+To begin the training.
 Every once in a while it will optimize by pruning word set dictionaries and branches recursively.
-At this point (look for it in the logs) it will create the dictionary.js file the demo needs to run.
-Let it keep running and it will continuously improve that dictionary as it continues its training.
+At this point (look for it in the logs) it will create a new batch file in /training/batches.
+It does this so the script can be restarted and it can pick up where it left off.
+Making separate batches also prevents the script from locking up.

 ### Merging batches

+Once enough batches are created, merge them with

 `python -m lib.merge_batches`

+This will take two batches at a time, merging them into one in training/merged_batches.
+It will then move the originals into training/processed_batches.

+After it has gone through and merged couples, it will put all the merged batches back into training/batches and continue this process again until it is left with only one single merged batch.

+### Creating the dictionary

+With the single merged batch, it's time to optimize this further and get it ready for the web environment by converting it to msgpack.

+`python -m lib.create_dictionary`

 ## WASM Development